 Fishing Rod Components

 These are the visual elements to check.
 How many guides and what quality?
-What material is used for the handle?
+What material is the handle?
 Look at the reel seat, is it a quality material and design?

 Handles